volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 #### shift

-Removes first element from the array:
+Removes the first element from the array:

 ```javascript
 const users = ["John", "Andrew"];